Florida men imprisoned for murder for 42 years ordered free

 No physical evidence linked the shootings to the men and the case relied solely on the testimony of Marshall, who said the men had fired their shots from the foot of her bed.

-"In fact, the physical and scientific evidence actually contradicts her testimony about what happened," the state attorney's office report said.
+"In fact, the physical and scientific evidence actually contradicts her testimony about what happened," according to a report from the state attorney's office outlining the reasons for vacating the convictions.

 Broken glass along with bullet holes in a curtain and an aluminum screen showed the shots came from outside a bedroom window, the report said.
 Forensics evidence also showed only one gun was fired.